joshua-zingale/masters-project/report/report.md

 In this study, we introduce a prototype AI Tutor to three UC Riverside computer-science sections across two courses.
 The AI Tutor was made available to all students in the sections, with students' usage data being collected.

-Works like @liu2024teaching, though comprehensive in their offering of language-model-driven tools designed specifically for Harvard University, are not representative of what may be feasible at the typical institution with limited staff support but seeking to develop an institutionally specific AI Tutor.
+From this work, we seek to equip researchers with data from our institution on how students adopted the AI Tutor and with guidance for making a similar deployment at their own institutions.
 We therefore report also on our student-driven development, our deployment, the financial support from our university, and our experience with our university's Information Technology Systems (ITS) and Internal Review Board (IRB).

-From this work, we seek to equip researchers with data from our institution on how students adopted the AI Tutor and with guidance for making a similar deployment at their own institutions.

 After a discussion of related works, we describe the AI Tutor's design and functionality.
 Next, we describe the development process for the AI Tutor and its means of deployment.
 To aid researchers in getting similar studies approved by their Internal Review Boards (IRBs), we also document some contention points from our experience.
 After we report on some aggregate data from our students' usage, we finally identify future directions of research.

 This work marks the first published deployment of a generative AI assistant for student use at UC Riverside.
-Extra-institutionally, we make the following contributions:
+Extra-institutionally, we contribute

 - a technical outline of language-model integration for educational use,
 - a development outline for replication by other institutions,
-- experience approving and funding a deployment,
+- experience approving and funding the deployment of an AI Chatbot for instructional use, and
-- and data on student interactions with the AI tutor from a major US, R1 institution.
+- data on student interactions with the AI tutor from a major US, R1 institution.

 Our goal with the student-interaction data was observational, meaning we did not have formal hypotheses for which to build evidence.
 Instead, this study builds the foundation for future research into the effectiveness of such systems in computer-science curricula.